 The University of Ottawa Sleep Laboratory is looking for adults age 20‐35 and 55-85 to participate in research studies.
 Participants must be in good health and describe themselves as a “good” sleeper.
 Participants will be asked to complete questionnaires to verify that they are eligible to participate.

 Neural Correlates of Cognitive Procedural Memory Consolidation During Sleep

-Inclusion criteria: 20-35 and 55-85, right-handed, English native speaker, normal or corrected-to-normal vision, no neurological or psychiatric disorders (past and present), not pregnant, no metal in body (please feel free to enquire if you are unsure whether you meet inclusion criteria).
+To be included, participants must be aged 20-35 and 55-85, right-handed, English native speaker, normal or corrected-to-normal vision, no neurological or psychiatric disorders (past and present), not pregnant, no metal in body (please feel free to inquire if you are unsure whether you meet inclusion criteria).

 The impact of melatonin on sleep and sleep-dependent memory consolidation

 In this experiment, we are looking for adults to participate in a research study investigating the relationship between sleep and memory.
 Brain activity will be recorded using functional electroencephalography (EEG).